AlbertWhite/react-demos/README.md

 ## demo29

+react-router-redux example

+* The library simply enhances a history instance to allow it to synchronize any changes it receives into application state.
+5.x is compatible with react-router 4.x.
+We should use that. https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux
+* Like https://redux.js.org/advanced/usage-with-react-router says, it is fine to seperate redux and router unless we need to time travail and rewind actions that trigger a URL change.
+React-router-redux is for doing time travel with application state, but React Router doesn't navigate between pages when you replay actions.
+It controls an important part of application state: the URL.
+* don't understand why we need react-router-redux.. if we do the redirection, we can use history api??

+## demo30

 From https://redux-saga-in-chinese.js.org/docs/introduction/BeginnerTutorial.html
 A sample project with react-redux, react-router, redux-saga, redux-form with http get and http post

 To do

-* create sample api with restify node module
+* create sample api with restify node module - done: api is ready https://github.com/AlbertWhite/restify-api-demo
-* design router
+* router.
+Build scene, container, component based on route.
-* add router and scene
+* add router and scene - need to learn react-router-redux
 * add http get with redux-saga
-* add http post with redux-form

-passion creativity consistence
+* add http post with redux-form passion creativity consistence
-明早可以起来写点东西 关于养孩子的
+  明早可以起来写点东西 关于养孩子的设计师的工作 不仅是之前 更是之后